Ruiner (video game)

-Ruiner is a cyberpunk twin-stick shooter video game developed by Reikon Games and published by Devolver Digital.
+Ruiner is a twin-stick shooter video game developed by Polish studio Reikon Games and published by Devolver Digital.
 It was released for Linux, Microsoft Windows, PlayStation 4, and Xbox One on 26 September 2017 and for Nintendo Switch on 18 June 2020.
+It is the first game to be developed by Reikon Games.

 Gameplay

 Ruiner is a shoot 'em up played from an isometric perspective.
 The game takes place in 2091 and is set in a cyberpunk metropolis known as Rengkok.
 The player takes control of a silent, masked protagonist who attempts to rescue their kidnapped brother from a failing conglomerate, known as Heaven, that controls Rengkok.

 Plot

 Ruiner takes place in 2091 in Rengkok and its surrounding facilities, owned by Heaven, a conglomerate led by a man referred to in-game as the Boss.
 Initially the player character, a silent protagonist dubbed "Puppy" by another character, is being led by a rogue hacker named Wizard to assassinate the Boss.
 Before he reaches the Boss's office, the signal from Wizard to the protagonist is overridden by another hacker known only as Her.
 Her explains to Puppy that Wizard was contracted by another group and that his brother has been kidnapped, and urges him to track Wizard down.
 She leads him to a territory filled with Creeps, a group of psychotic gangsters led by a swordsman named Nerve.
 After fighting his way through the Creeps' territory, Nerve challenges Puppy to a duel and is defeated in battle.
 Earning the Creeps' leadership, they find Wizard and hack into his brain, killing him in the process and leading them to the Hanza Compound, a factory that manufactures machine parts.
 Her tracks Puppy's brother down with a signal leading to him.

 They are greeted by armed guards and the angry AI that manages the compound, Mother.
 Puppy fights his way through the Hanza facility and fights against mercenaries hired by TrafficKing, a cyborg in the form of a UFO-like device piloted by a human head, who runs the facility alongside Mother and presumably contracted Wizard.
 As he follows the signal that leads to his brother, Puppy battles Mother and then TrafficKing, hacking his brain to reveal where his brother is being taken; the Imagination Farms, which use human beings as hosts to lend brainpower for running Virtuality, a virtual reality device that Heaven manufactures and sells to civilians.
 As TrafficKing has clearance for entering these areas, Puppy and Her kidnap him to gain access to the farms.